EPtackArts/MilestoneProject1/README.md

 #### Browser Game by Elizabeth Ptack
 ## How-to Play
 ### Controls
-All you need is your keyboard!
-We're typing in answers like it's the 80's!
+All you need is your mouse!
+Select your own path by clicking the option that feels best to you.
-Follow the prompts on the screen and answer accordingly.
 Items you've picked up will appear in your onscreen inventory and disapper after use.
 ### Objective
 Get in touch with your inner existential dread as you navigate a strange place.